 Adoption of new technologies in the construction industry may be slow, but eventually, the benefits will outweigh the costs.
 Firms should evaluate where old-fashioned tools and techniques may be hurting their business.
 As more firms become first-adopters, overall interest will rise, and in time, most firms will find they need to embrace new technologies to become competitive.

 In the meantime, construction firms can affordably automate and streamline their projects with workflow management and cost estimating software.
-Costminer is a great place to start.
+If you’re interested, Costminer could be a great place to start.
 Our fast and easy to use on screen takeoff and estimating software helps construction managers accurately plan and track their budgets, prepare estimates, and get feature-rich estimating for a reasonable price.
-Start your free trial today, and take your next project to the next level.
+Feel free to start your free trial today, and take your next project to the next level.